 The European Commission, the European Chemicals Agency, and international organisations all play a role in CLP and GHS.

-The following pages contain archived information on the preparation of the CLP Regulation:
+The following pages contain archived information on the preparation of the CLP Regulation.

 The following pages contain archived information on the implementation of Directive 1999/45/EC (Dangerous Preparations Directive), which was repealed on 1 June 2015.
-Please note that mixtures placed on the market before 1 June 2015 in compliance with Directive 1999/45/EC may be sold with the old label until 1 June 2017.